 Pacing: A physiotherapist can help people explore pacing of activities and different strategies that help with managing functional activities.
 Pacing is not a set or fixed way of doing things, there isn’t a right or wrong, it needs to be individualised and it’s something we need to hold lightly otherwise we step into over control which ramps up the threat system and impacts our flexibility in interacting with life.
 Pacing needs to be flexible and come from a foundation of compassionate awareness and understanding in my opinion.
 People understanding their baselines for activities and what rest is for them is part of pacing, for people with PoTS rest may need to be laying down.

-Breathing exercises: Some people have a breathing pattern disorder alongside PoTS due to the prolonged over activation of the sympathetic nervous system, increased heart rate & shortness of breath (a breathing pattern disorder also contributes to these symptoms, it becomes a bit of a vicious cycle).
-A physio can assess for this and give exercises to help retrain normal breathing and calm down the ANS, if needed people can be referred onto a respiratory specialist physiotherapist.
+Breathing exercises: Some people have a breathing pattern disorder alongside PoTS due to the prolonged over activation of the sympathetic nervous system, increased heart rate & shortness of breath (a breathing pattern disorder also contributes to these symptoms, and other reasons, it becomes a bit of a vicious cycle).
+A physio can assess for this and give exercises to help retrain normal breathing and regulate the ANS, if needed people can be referred onto a respiratory specialist physiotherapist.

 Management of multiple conditions: People may well have other issues alongside PoTS including persistent/chronic pain, a specialist physiotherapist can tailor things bearing in mind the other conditions someone is living with as well as PoTS.
 People may also have ME/CFS or long covid, I have an interest in both of these conditions along with PoTS, a graded exercise programme is not recommended with ME/CFS and this would also apply to long covid when PEM is present.
 I have worked many years as a persistent pain specialist physio & so am well placed to help with this.

 Self-Compassion: This isn’t something that is part of physiotherapy as such, it is however part of my approach to whole person care.
-I integrate coaching and yoga into physiotherapy and use a lot of self-compassion and compassion practices with people.
 Self-compassion can help to regulate the nervous system and the research shows us it helps in many ways (not specific PoTS research) including with decreasing self-criticism, increasing resilience and overall wellbeing.

 About Me

-I am a neurological & pain specialist physiotherapist, coach & yoga teacher.
+I work as a Pain & Fatigue Specialist Physiotherapist & Integrative Somatic Therapist.
 Alongside working in the specialist area of persistent/chronic pain I also have a special interest in ME/CFS, long covid & PoTS, chronic stress & anxiety.
 I also have lived experience of PoTS, ME/CFS, persistent pain & anxiety.
-All of my offerings are trauma informed and I have a compassionate integrative approach to care.
+All of my offerings are trauma informed and I have a compassionate, integrative, person-centred approach to care.
 You can find out more about me by clicking the link below

 https://unityphysio.co.uk/about-ann-physiotherapist-in-lincoln/